 Getting There: Walk or access it from the hop-on/hop-off trolley tours

-Famous People Buried in the Cemetery: Button Gwinnett, Lachlan McIntosh, James Habersham
+Famous People Buried in the Cemetery: Button Gwinnett, Lachlan McIntosh, James Habersham, William Scarbrough

-Nearby Landmarks: The Cathedral Basilica of St. John the Baptist is within a 5-minute walk
+Nearby Landmarks: The Cathedral of St. John the Baptist is within a 5-minute walk

-Where to Eat: Urban Deli, Collins Quarter, or E-Tang
+Where to Eat: Urban Deli (my favorite!), Collins Quarter, or E-Tang

 Recommended Tours: Dark History Tour (historically accurate), Enocha Edenfield Tours